cedoula/Austin_Driver_Score_Predictor/README.md

 - How different cars perform in terms of frequency and severity of car accidents?
 - How different weather types affect the frequency of car accidents?
 - How demographics affect frequency of car accidents?

+## Communication Protocols
+- In order to keep updated on the status of each of our parts of the project, we message each other regularly in slack.
+Additionally, we meet after TA sessions a minimum of once a week.

+## Deliverable 2 - Machine Learning Model
+- The preliminary data includes columns that describe the environment for each crash that took place in Austin, Tx.
+These features include the weather condition, crash severity, day of the week, vehicle make and model, etc.
+- After connecting to the database, we printed out the header for each column to see all of the features available.
+From that list, we chose the features that we believed would have the highest correlation with crash severity.
+- The data was split into training and test data using the train_test_split function.
+We used the default 75% to 25% split.
+- We decided to use the decision tree model for our machine learning model.
+We grouped our crash severity data into two categories, 0 - no injury, and 1 - injury.
+The benefit of this model is that it can be used to predict our binary outcome.
+The downside of this model is that if we choose to group our crash severity data differently (the data is grouped into 5 classifications: no injury, possible injury, non-incapacitating injury, severe injury, and fatal injury), we will not be able to use the decision tree model.

+## Deliverable 2 - Presentation
+- Our presentation outline can be found here [Google Slide Presentation](https://docs.google.com/presentation/d/1dQ-wwnd6MWJ3GsWzo_puQQ2VfBtjN7rRvCD3rpHtnxI/edit)

+## Deliverable 2 - Dashboard
+- We will be using tableau as a part of our dashboard.
+Our preliminary dashboard can be found here [Tableau Dashboard](https://public.tableau.com/profile/cedric.vanza#!/vizhome/Austin2018-2020CrashAnalysis/Dashboard1?publish=yes)
+- The other part of our dashboard will be a webpage with an introduction and description of the project.
+It will include an interactive element, users will be able to select data that pertains to them (age, type of car, etc.) and click a button that will give the a risk score.